Purchase College Foundation Gift Acceptance Policy

 Under Treasury regulations, a donor must pay for any initial appraisal made on the property.
 Unless waived by the VPIA, it is the responsibility of a donor to cover all the costs involved in an environmental impact study, title search and any other related studies.

-The VPIA will review the material presented, including any additional information from the potential donor (i.e., time restrictions, price considerations, potential buyers, etc.) and make a determination whether to accept or reject the proposed gift of real property (or, if necessary, to postpone a decision pending the receipt of additional information).
+The VPIA and the Alumni and Development Committee of the Board will review the material presented, including any additional information from the potential donor (i.e., time restrictions, price considerations, potential buyers, etc.) and make a determination whether to accept or reject the proposed gift of real property (or, if necessary, to postpone a decision pending the receipt of additional information).

 Gifts of Real Property with Retained Life Estates or Other Restrictions or Limitations

-The Foundation may accept a gift of real property with a retained life estate or subject to other restrictions or limitations only after review and approval by the GAC.
+The Foundation may accept a gift of real property with a retained life estate or subject to other restrictions or limitations only after review and approval by the Alumni Engagement and Development Committee.

 A gift of real property with a retained life estate involves the transfer of the title to a personal residence, farm or timberland to the Foundation whereby the donor or another person retains use of the property for a term of years or the life/lives of the donor and/or another person.